mrocklin/blog/_posts/work/2013-04-05-SymPy-Theano-part-3.md

 Kalman Filter
 -------------

 The [Kalman filter](http://en.wikipedia.org/wiki/Kalman_filter) is an algorithm to compute the Bayesian update of a normal random variable given a linear observation with normal noise.
 It is commonly used when an uncertain quantity is updated with the results of noisy observations.
-For example it is used in weather forecasting after weather stations report in with new measurements, aircraft control to automatically adjust for real-time turbulence, or even on your smartphone's GPS navigation.
+For example it is used in weather forecasting after weather stations report in with new measurements, in aircraft/car control to automatically adjust for external conditions real-time, or even on your smartphone's GPS navigation as you update your position based on fuzzy GPS signals.
 It's everywhere, it's important, and it needs to be computed quickly and continuously.
 It suits our needs today because it can be completely defined with a pair of matrix expressions.

 {% highlight python %}
-n       = 1000                          # Number of variables in our system/current state
-k       = 500                           # Number of variables in the observation mu      = MatrixSymbol('mu', n, 1)      # Mean of current state
+from sympy import MatrixSymbol, latex n       = 1000                          # Number of variables in our system/current state k       = 500                           # Number of variables in the observation mu      = MatrixSymbol('mu', n, 1)      # Mean of current state